mmiah00/finm32500_Assignments/README.md

 ## 'engine.py '
 It drives the core data processing:

-Iterating through time-series market data.
+We wrote run() to iterate through time-series market data and simulating potential execution failures.

-Passing market data to the strategy.

-Receiving trade signals from the strategy.

-Executing trades and updating portfolio state.

-Simulating potential execution failures to test resilience.
+Then, a criteria for judgement is designed for ceceiving trade signals from the strategy and executing trades and updating portfolio state, which is put in execute_order(self, order: models.Order):

 ## 'strategies.py'
 This module contains the logic to get a desicion of "BUY" and "SELL".